Azure-Samples/MachineLearningSamples-cntk/readme.md

 ```
 $ az ml experiment submit -c myvm cntk_mnist.py
 ```
-You should notice the script finishes significantly faster than than if you use CPU.
+You should notice the script finishes significantly faster than if you use CPU.
 And the command-line outputs should indicate that GPU is used for executing this script.